-

 The ACCC has developed guidance for providers about how to advertise broadband speeds.
 This guidance is to give a more realistic sense of what speeds to expect.

-While providers do not have to follow our guidance, they must follow the law and not make false or misleading claims.
+While providers don't have to follow our guidance, they must follow the law and not make false or misleading claims.

 Busy period speeds